 Once you get it home, remove any twisty ties or rubber bands, which can bruise the lettuce, and discard any damaged leaves.
 Wrap the lettuce in paper towels or thin kitchen towels.
 (We love flour sack towels for this.)
 Put the lettuce in a dry plastic bag, press out as much air as you can, then seal it.
 This minimizes oxygen, which accelerates rotting.
 If you prefer not to use plastic, try reusable cloth produce bags.

 If the lettuce is prepackaged in a sealed plastic bag or container, you likely don’t need to do anything.
 These packages have inert gasses sealed in them that help to keep rotting at bay.

-Where to Store Lettuce in the Fridge
+Store Lettuce in the Fridge

 Keep lettuce in your crisper drawer, preferably one with the humidity set higher.